 After studying saddle design, fit and action for so long, I realized the only way I would get a gaited horse saddle to work the way I knew it should would be to design one myself.
 So that’s what I’ve done.
 I contacted a highly reputable saddle tree maker, and found a local young Amish saddle maker who is nothing short of fabulous.
 He built some early prototypes for me with the special tree and materials I provided.
 Together we've worked at improving the design until it met–and in some ways exceeded–all of my criterion for a gaited horse saddle.

 To meet the needs of even more horses, I started producing the Imus 4-Beat saddle on both a standard and a wide flexible tree.
 This was no small feat for a true "on a shoestring" new business!

 These are the kinds of products I've created, and intend to create more of in the future.
 Though my product line will grow, it will always consist of items that have been thoroughly tested and approved on a wide variety of horses, and that meets my approval.

 Please understand one thing: I am not in the business of selling saddles and tack.
 Rather, I feel I've been given the gift of seeing, and understanding, horses.
 With that comes the responsibility - calling, if you will - of sharing what I have been given, for helping to improve relationship and communication between horses, and their riders.

-Our mom Brenda Imus passed away on March 20th, 2013.
+Our mom Brenda Imus passed away in March of 2013.
 She was and continues to be our inspiration.
 We would have never endeavored to do this had it not been for our unwaivering belief in her philosophies and the products she developed to fix some of the 'unfixables'.
 She was and is amazing and I wish all of you reading this would have had a chance to meet her if you hadn't already.
 She's still with us and teaching us♥

 WATCH OUR TRIBUTE TO OUR MOM